 Netherlands Germany China

-Get the Gross Domestic Product growth rate for a variety of countries over time from the OECD.
-The Gross Domestic Product is the total value of goods produced and services provided in a country during one year.
+Get the Gross Domestic Product Deflator for a variety of countries over time from the Global Macro Database (GMDB).
+The GDP deflator is a measure of the price of all domestically produced final goods and services in an economy relative to the price level in a base year which can vary per country.

 Args:

-• quarterly (bool, optional): Whether to return the quarterly data or the annual data.
+• growth (bool, optional): Whether to return the growth data or the actual data.
+Defaults to False.

 • rounding (int | None, optional): The number of decimals to round the results to.
 Defaults to None.

-Returns: pd.DataFrame: A DataFrame containing the Gross Domestic Product growth rates.
+Returns: pd.DataFrame: A DataFrame containing the Gross Domestic Product Deflator

 As an example: